-we can estimate from the GLDM formula.
-We distinguish two kinds of contributions to the variation $dP{tt}/dL$ : (i) variations occurring at a fixed density $(\rho, y)$ , resulting only from the modifications of the coefficients in Eq.
-(10), which defines $P(\rho, y)$ , and (ii) variations due to a shift $(\delta \rho, \delta y)$ , for a fixed expression of $P(\rho, y)$ , i.e. frozen values of the coefficients in Eq.
+The lack of correlation between L and P{tt} when independent models are considered results from a delicate balance between opposite effects, as we have discussed in Ref.
+[12].
+This is shown by separating the different contributions we can estimate from the GLDM formula.
+We distinguish two kinds of contributions to the variation dP{tt}/dL : (i) variations occurring at a fixed density (ρ, y) , resulting only from the modifications of the coefficients in Eq.
+(10), which defines $P(\rho, y)$; and (ii) variations due to a shift $(\delta \rho, \delta y)$, for a fixed expression of $P(\rho, y)$, i.e. frozen values of the coefficients in Eq.
 (10).
 The contributions of the first kind come from the explicit L dependence of Eq.
-(10), and from correlations between L and higher-order coefficients $c{\text{IV},n}$ .
+(10), and from correlations between L and higher-order coefficients $c{IV,n}$.
 In practice, we will consider the following terms: